Enalean/tuleap-documentation-en/languages/en/developer-guide/angular.rst

 """"""""""""""""""""""""

     You only need to do this once, when installing your machine.
-    You'll need to have a version of NodeJS v4.x.
+    You'll need to have NodeJS >= v4.x.
 See https://github.com/nodesource/distributions
+    You will also need to have npm >= 2.x.
+You can run `npm install -g npm` to update it.

     .. code-block:: bash